Quick Answer

 Glycolytic System

-This system relies heavily on carbohydrates and supports high-intensity exercise lasting several minutes.
+This system relies heavily on carbohydrates and supports moderate to high-intensity exercise lasting several minutes.

 Oxidative System

-This system supports longer-duration activities by using carbohydrates and fats to produce sustained energy.
+This system supports longer-duration activity and uses both carbohydrates and fats to produce sustained energy.

 What Nutrients Do Athletes Need?

-Athletes rely on three primary macronutrients to support training and recovery.
+Athletes rely primarily on three macronutrients to support performance and recovery.

 Carbohydrates

-Carbohydrates are stored in the muscles as glycogen.
-When glycogen stores decline, athletes often experience fatigue and reduced power output.
+They are stored in the muscles as glycogen.
+When glycogen stores become depleted, athletes often notice:

 Protein